philzook58/philzook58.github.io/_notes/2021-03-05-gettin-bappin.md

   + memory leaks - just bad performance
   + info leaks - bad security
 - Verification - Did your compiler produce a thing that does what your code said?
-- Reversing/Cracking closed source software
+- Reversing/Cracking closed source software.
-- Patching and Code injection
+- Patching and Code injection.
+Finding Bugs for use in speed runs.
+Game Genie.
 - Auditing
 - Aids for manual RE work.
 RE is useful because things may be undocumented intentionally or otherwise.
 You want to reuse a chip, or turn on secret functionality, or reverse a protocol.
 - Discovery of patent violation or GPL violations